-Despite their wide applicability, the aforementioned algorithms only ensure convergence to stationary points for nonconvex problems, and their loads of locally evaluating gradients or function values or carrying out minimization steps increase with the number of iterations.
-These issues motivate the study of \cite{he2020distributed}, where polynomial approximations are introduced to substitute for general nonconvex local objectives, and a gradient-free and consensus-type iteration rule is adopted for the exchange of vectors of coefficients of local approximations.
-These designs help to achieve arbitrarily precise global optimization and reduce the complexities of communication and local evaluations.
+Despite their wide applicability, the above algorithms only ensure convergence to stationary points for nonconvex problems, and their loads of locally evaluating gradients or function values increase linearly with the number of iterations.
+These issues motivate the study of \cite{he2020distributed}, where polynomial approximations are introduced to substitute for univariate nonconvex local objectives, and a gradient-free, consensus-type iteration rule is adopted to exchange vectors of coefficients of local approximations.
+These designs help to achieve arbitrarily precise global optimization and reduce the costs of communication and local evaluations.

-Nonetheless, there are two issues that affect the practical values of the algorithm CPCA in \cite{he2020distributed}.
+Nonetheless, there are two issues that limit the practical values of the algorithm CPCA (i.e., a Chebyshev-Proxy and Consensus-Based Algorithm) in \cite{he2020distributed}.
 First, it is not privacy-preserving due to the potential leakage of sensitive local objectives.
-This issue is critical, because such an leakage can cause the disclosure of secret local patterns.
-For instance, in smart grids, if local demand functions are revealed, then users' personal details (e.g., daily schedules) are at the risk of being inferred\cite{hale2018cloud}.
-The above leakage stems from the consensus-type iterations where vectors of coefficients of local approximations are directly exchanged.
-Once the adversaries obtain the exact initial vector of a target agent, they can recover a fairly accurate estimate of its local objective.
-Hence, how to effectively preserve the privacy of local objectives and to quantify protection results are well worth consideration.
-Second, it only handles the optimization over static undirected networks with perfect communication.
-Given that issues including time-varying directed links, lack of coordination, and packet drops are common in applications, it is meaningful to investigate their effects on the performance of this algorithm and find effective countermeasures to gain robustness.
-The above issues lead to the study of this work.
-We aim to demonstrate that the idea of introducing polynomial approximation into distributed optimization not only allows further enhancements to meet various practical needs, but also maintains notable advantages in performance when the factors of privacy and robustness are taken into account.
+This issue is critical because such leakage can cause the disclosure of secret local patterns.
+For instance, if local demand functions are revealed, then users' personal details (e.g., daily schedules) are at the risk of being inferred\cite{hale2018cloud}.
+The above leakage stems from the consensus-type iterations, where vectors of coefficients of local approximations are directly exchanged.
+Once the adversaries obtain the exact initial vector of a target agent, they can recover a close estimate of its local objective.
+Hence, how to preserve the privacy of local objectives and quantify protection results is well worth consideration.
+Second, it only handles optimization over static undirected networks with perfect communication.
+Given that issues including time-varying directed links, lack of coordination, and packet drops are common in applications, it is meaningful to investigate their effects and find countermeasures to gain robustness.
+In this paper, we aim to demonstrate that the introduction of polynomial approximation into distributed optimization allows enhancements to meet practical needs of privacy and robustness and, in the meantime, maintains advantages in solution accuracy and complexities.